NIB Bank

-The bank was established through the efforts of Khuwaja Iqbal Hassan and Sultan Ali Allana (now Chairman, HBL).
-In 2004, soon after NIB's creation, Fullerton Financial Holdings a subsidiary of Temasek Holdings acquired a majority stake in the bank.
-This was one of the largest Direct Foreign Investment in Pakistan at that time.
+The bank was established through the efforts of Khawaja Iqbal Hassan and Sultan Ali Allana (now Chairman, HBL).
+In 2004, soon after NIB's creation, Fullerton Financial Holdings, a subsidiary of Temasek Holdings, acquired a majority stake in the bank.
+This was one of the largest foreign direct investments in Pakistan at that time.

-Fullerton Financial Holdings at that time, had stakes in banks across Asia and ran highly successful SME and Commercial businesses.
-Their models were adopted in NIB Bank and the Pakistan banking industry saw its first structured commercial and SME lending programs.
+Fullerton Financial Holdings at that time had stakes in banks across Asia and ran highly successful SME and commercial businesses.
+Their models were adopted at NIB Bank and the Pakistan banking industry saw its first structured commercial and SME lending programs.

 As of Dec 31, 2015 NIB Bank had a paid up capital of PKR 103 billion and total assets of PKR 243 billion.
 The bank had presence in 52 cities in Pakistan with over 170 branches connected online.
 NIB Bank had around 3,000 employees and its head office was in the city of Karachi.
 NIB Bank's main business units included Retail Banking, Commercial Banking, Corporate and Investment Banking and Treasury Services.
-The Bank competed with all other major banks operating in Pakistan.
+The bank competed with all other major banks operating in Pakistan.

-NIB bank ceased its operations in Pakistan with effect from July 7, 2017 and its assets now stand amalgamated into MCB.
+NIB bank ceased its operations in Pakistan with effect from July 7, 2017 after its merger with the MCB and its assets now stand amalgamated into MCB.

 Senior management

-Atif R. Bokhari was the President and currently the Chief Executive Officer of NIB Bank is Yameen Karai.
+Atif R. Bokhari was the President and Yameen Karai was the Chief Executive Officer.

-Teo Cheng San, Roland has been an independent Chairman of the Board of NIB Bank since 1 August 2011.
+Teo Cheng San, Roland had been an independent Chairman of the Board of NIB Bank since 1 August 2011.